Commissioning Officer (Service Development)

-Richmond and Wandsworth Councils have an exciting opportunity for an enthusiastic Commissioning Officer to join the Commissioning Team in the Adult Social Services Directorate.
-This permanent position is well suited to an individual who is interested in working in and shaping the adult social care agenda at a local level.
+Richmond and Wandsworth Councils have an exciting opportunity for an enthusiastic Commissioning Officer to join the Commissioning Team in the Adult Social Services Directorate on an internal 6 month secondment basis or external on a fixed term contract.

 At the heart of our work is promoting independence, choice, health and wellbeing of the local populations through strengths based approaches.
 We work with all vulnerable adults including older people, those with a learning disability, mental health issues, autism, physical and sensory disabilities, and carers.

 - Support development and delivery of commissioning activity within the Adult Social Care Commissioning Unit.

 - Ensure services commissioned are needs led and represent value for money.